0

 Reduced Flow

-As plants do not move, they rely on water flow to bring oxygen, carbon dioxide and nutrients to their leaves.
-Filters clog naturally over time, and reduced flow is both invisible and impactful.
+Because plants do not move, they rely on the flow of water to bring oxygen, carbon dioxide, and nutrients to their leaves.
+Filters naturally clog over time, and reduced flow is both invisible and noticeable.

 Drop in CO2

-This is the by far the most impactful (in tanks with CO2 injection) and the most devious.
-Drop checkers are slow to react, and diffusers can emit visible bubbles and still be be 50% less efficient due to clogging.
-It is not easy for the eye to notice changes in CO2 mist density.
+This is by far the most effective (in tanks with CO2 injection) and the most insidious.
+Drop checkers are slow to respond, and diffusers can emit visible bubbles and still be 50% less efficient due to clogging.
+It is not easy for the eye to detect changes in CO2 mist density.

-As CO2 makes up 40-50% of plant mass, it can be akin to an overnight change from a diet of 3 large meals a day to just bread and water.
-Intermittent fasting may be healthy for humans, but for plants, such a shock inevitably leads to widespread algae as they reprogram their cells to adapt.
+Since CO2 makes up 40-50% of plant mass, it can be like going from a diet of 3 large meals a day to bread and water overnight.
+Intermittent fasting may be healthy for humans, but for plants such a shock inevitably leads to widespread algal blooms as they reprogram their cells to adapt.

 crypt flamingo algae